Where Do We Go from Here? (Kenny Wheeler & John Taylor album): Reception

 The AllMusic review by Scott Yanow states "Wheeler and Taylor often echo each other's thoughts and, although much of the music is melancholy and ballad-oriented, it never gets sleepy or overly predictable.
 The two musicians operate as equals and consistently uncover quiet beauty in these pieces.
 This outing is well worth exploring by those who are patient and listen closely".

-On All About Jazz, John Kelman noted "What makes Where Do We Go From Here? such an outstanding recording is the remarkable empathy between Wheeler and Taylor.
+On All About Jazz, John Kelman noted, "What makes Where Do We Go From Here? such an outstanding recording is the remarkable empathy between Wheeler and Taylor.
 Years of performing together will typically build a good chemistry between capable players, but Wheeler and Taylor go beyond mere comfort into a level of telepathy that finds them completely attuned to each other.
 The two are so much a part of each other's playing that the smallest nuance, the tiniest phrase from one can spark a response from the other that moves things in another unexpected direction.
 Yet their responses to each other are so subtle, so graceful, that these unpredictable shifts feel completely natural, smooth and seamless".

-The Guardian 's John Fordham noted "Wheeler balances idiosyncratic melodic journeys with shrewdly placed accents and his trademark falsetto squeal on the only imported piece (Summer Night), with Taylor first patrolling supportively around him, then launching into a solo flood of time-changes, percussive sounds, classical rhapsodies and ambiguous chords".
+The Guardians John Fordham noted, "Wheeler balances idiosyncratic melodic journeys with shrewdly placed accents and his trademark falsetto squeal on the only imported piece (Summer Night), with Taylor first patrolling supportively around him, then launching into a solo flood of time-changes, percussive sounds, classical rhapsodies and ambiguous chords".